-Twenty students are normally selected as winners, with approximately ten being selected as National Scholars (winners) and the remaining finalists being designated as Arbor Scholars.
+25 students are normally selected as winners, with approximately 15 being selected as National Scholars (winners) and the remaining finalists being designated as Arbor Scholars.
 National scholars receive a scholarship that covers tuition, incidental, and residence fees for up to four years of undergraduate study.
 Arbor Scholars receive an award valued at \$7,500 in the first year and \$1,500 per year for three additional years of undergraduate study.
+Additional information is available online.